-Toni Davison Levenberg Director
+Toni Davison Levenberg Executive Director

 Toni joined the Interlaken team in January 2006.
 Originally from Philadelphia, PA, she has actively been involved in camping and informal Jewish education since she was a camper at JCC Camp Arthur-Reeta.
 Toni has a Bachelor of Science degree in Business Administration from the University of Florida and a Master of Arts in Jewish Professional Studies from the the Spertus Institute of Jewish Learning and Leadership.
 Prior to working at Camp Interlaken, Toni was the Assistant Director of House in the Wood Camp serving inner-city Chicago children, the Sales & Operations Manager of Camp CHI's Perlstein Resort & Conference Center, and a Software Engineer with two major technology consulting firms.
-In 2007, Toni was selected as one of 12 resident camp directors to be a Mandel Senior Fellow in the Lekhu Lakhem program through the JCC Association's Mandel Center for Jewish Education.
-Also, Toni graduation from the Foundation for Jewish Camp's prestigious Executive Leadership Institute in 2019.
-Toni has been active with the Wisconsin and Illinois sections of the American Camp Association and with the Midwest Jewish Camp Directors.
-She has been on the board of the National Council of Jewish Women - Milwaukee Chapter and currently serves as a member of the Women's Philanthropy Board for the Milwaukee Jewish Federation.
-Toni is an avid public speaker who has delivered training and talks as a part of the Professional Development team at the JCC in Milwaukee as well as Gan Ami Early Childhood, American Camp Association, and Foundation for Jewish Camp.
-Toni lives in Milwaukee, Wisconsin with her husband Jonah and her children Jaron (9) and Nava (6).
-Toni is looking forward to her 16th summer at Camp Interlaken.
+In 2007, Toni was selected as one of 12 resident camp directors to be a Mandel Senior Fellow in the Lekhu Lakhem program through the JCC

+Association's Mandel Center for Jewish Education.
+Also, Toni graduated from the Foundation for Jewish Camp's prestigious Executive Leadership Institute in 2019.
+Toni lives in Milwaukee, Wisconsin with her husband Jonah and her children Jaron (11) and Nava (8).
+Toni is looking forward to her 18th summer at Camp Interlaken.

-Tova Blasberg Program Director
+Tova Blasberg Assistant Director

-Tova is an Interlaken lifer, and she is so excited to be HOME as a part of the full-time team!
-This is Tova's 3rd summer as Program Director and her 19th summer at Camp.
+This is Tova's 5th summer as a part of the year round team, and her 21st summer at Camp.
 Tova spent 16 summers at Camp Interlaken as a camper, counselor, ozo, unit leader for almost every unit in Camp, and Mama Ozo in the summer of 2015.
-Tova received a BS in Recreation, Parks and Tourism with minors in Leadership and Non-Profit Management from the University of Florida (Go Gators).
-Before that, Tova worked for Disney as a Disney College Program participant for one year full time and two more years seasonally.
-Prior to moving back to Milwaukee, Tova was the Summer Camp and After School Director at Sun Country Sports Center in Gainesville, Florida.
+Tova received a Bachelor of Science degree in Recreation, Parks, and Tourism with minors in Leadership and Non-Profit Management from the University of Florida (Go Gators).
+Before that, Tova spent a year in Israel and worked for Disney as a Disney College Program participant for one year full-time and two more years seasonally.
+Before moving back to Milwaukee, Tova spent 3 years as the Summer Camp and After School Director at Sun Country Sports Center in Gainesville, Florida.